FH-Potsdam/learning-parametric-design/README.md

 you are here

 **code/...**
-Here you will find code samples and it is recommended that you place your projects here as well, more about that later.
+Here you will find code boilerplates and it is recommended that you place your projects here as well, more about that in the learning repo.

 **lectures/...**
-The lectures folder holds the actual teaching materials.
+The lectures folder holds code from the teaching materials.

-## Didactic concept
-1. The contents of this class are available in german, english and (coming soon) german sign language.
-The primary input is provided in videos.
-As a summary of the videos, additional text is provided.
-Any links or code mentionend in the videos is also provided as text below the videos for easy access.
-When the videos include presentations, those are also available as PDFs.
-2. It is recommended that you simply create a fork of this repo and then go crazy.
-The [first lecture](lectures/01-introduction/index.md) will explain how to do this.

 ## Lecturer
 **Sebastian Meier**